Burlington, WI Real Estate

 Sale/List Price Ratio

-The Sale/List Price Ratio of 97.91% in February rose by 3.12% compared to January and increased 2.87% compared to the same period last year.
+The Sale/List Price Ratio of 98.04% in April fell by 1.87% compared to March and decreased 2.64% compared to the same period last year.

 Sale/List Price Ratio is the sale price of a listing divided by the original list price expressed as a percentage.
 The Sale/List Price Ratio for the market is determined by adding the Sale/List Price Ratio for each listing sold in the market during the month and dividing by the number of listings sold during the month.